-However, it is really important that borrowers think twice before consolidating or refinancing their federal loans with a private lender.
+However, borrowers must think twice before consolidating or refinancing their federal loans with a private lender.
 Going this route means that all of the federal protections that come with the loan will be gone.
 This means no income-driven repayment plans, and no student loan forgiveness.

 Borrowers who won’t need these federal perks and just want a lower interest rate can safely move forward with the private refinance.
 Borrowers who worry about future income levels and their ability to pay would be wise to keep the loans with the federal government so that the federal perks stay in place.

 A Quick Review of the Other Lenders to Consider

 Though Discover is a smaller player on the student loan refinance and consolidation marketplace, their existing reputation for customer service gives them a leg up on much of the competition.

-Borrowers looking for 10-year or 20-year repayment plans on their student debt would be wise to give Discover some serious consideration.
+Borrowers looking for 10-year or 20-year repayment plans on their student debt would be wise to consider Discover.